 The problem: Exercising alone all the time is pretty uninteresting.
 Getting all your reps by yourself is great if it works for you.

-But if exercise time is always alone time, workouts get lonely, uninspiring and boring.
+But if your exercise plan is always alone time, workouts get lonely, uninspiring and boring.

 The solution: Balance your solitary workouts with activity that connects you to others.